 Institutions accredited by EQUIS must demonstrate not only high general quality in all dimensions of their activities, but also a high degree of internationalisation.
 As companies recruit worldwide and students choose to get their education outside their home countries, schools and institutions are building alliances across borders and continents and there is a rapidly growing need for them to be able to identify those institutions in other countries that deliver high quality education in international management.

 EQUIS assesses institutions as a whole, not just the degree programmes but all the activities and sub-units of the institution, including research, e-learning units, executive education provision and community outreach.
 Institutions must be primarily devoted to management education.

 EQUIS looks for a balance between high academic quality and the professional relevance provided by close interaction with the corporate world.
-EQUIS attaches particular importance to the creation of an effective learning environment that favours the development of students’ managerial and entrepreneurial skills, and fosters their sense of global responsibility.
+EQUIS attatches particular importance to the creation of an effective learning environment that favours the development of students’ managerial and entrepreneurial skills, and fosters their sense of global responsibility.
 It looks for innovation in all respects, including programme design and pedagogy.